Smashed Cucumber Salad + Hot Chili Oil

 - 2 tsp toasted sesame oil, regular sesame oil will also work

 - 1 TBSP toasted sesame seeds

-- In the meantime, whisk the vinegar and garlic together in small bowl; let it stand for 5 minutes.
-(You'll get the best result if you use a microplane to grate your garlic into a paste.)
+- In the meantime, whisk the vinegar and grated garlic together in a small mixing bowl.
+Let it stand for 5 minutes.

-- After 5 minutes, add the soy sauce, sesame oil, and sugar into the vinegar and garlic mixture.
-Whisk it well until the sugar has completely dissolved.
+- After 5 minutes, add soy sauce, sesame oil, and sugar in with the vinegar and garlic, then whisk until the sugar has fully dissolved.

-- Place the cucumbers in a serving bowl; get rid of any excess liquid that pooled in the bowl.
-Pour the dressing over the cucumbers and give them a light toss.
-Drizzle 1-2 TBSP of hot chili oil over the cucumbers and garnish them with toasted sesame seeds and sliced scallions.
-Serve immediately.
+- Toss the cucumbers enough to coat them in the dressing and then drizzle 1-2 TBSP of the hot chili oil over them.
+Garnish with toasted sesame seeds and sliced scallions.